Can CBD Help With Panic Attacks, and if So, How?

 In 2014, a new class of drugs known as azapirones was examined for panic disorder.
 Experts believe that this new medication causes less drowsiness and physical impairment than BDZs(12).

-Azapirones is considered anxiolytic because of its ability to reduce anxiety, which is prevalent in panic attacks.
+Azapirones are considered anxiolytic because of their ability to reduce anxiety, which is prevalent in panic attacks.
 Hydroxyzine, a partial serotonin agonist, has also gained recent popularity as an alternative.

 CBD’s potential to help with panic disorder may be attributed to its anti-anxiety effects(13).
 CBD is a non-psychoactive compound obtained from the Cannabis sativa plant.

 A 2015 study published by the journal Neurotherapeutics presented evidence supporting CBD as a potential treatment for neuropsychiatric conditions, such as panic disorder(14).

 The authors of the study assessed several results from clinical trials concerning the potential benefits of CBD as a treatment for anxiety.